SBCSnicholsLab/pseudogene_quantification/README.md

 # vagrantDNA - Quantifying nuclear inserts of etxra-nuclear origin from population-level data

-Many eukaryotic genomes contain numerous inserts of extra nucler DNA (such as numts, numpts, and insertions of *Wolbachia* DNA).
-The quantification of these inserts can be challenging in absence of a high-quality genome assembly.
-ExtraIns bypasses the need for an assembly.
-Using population-level low-pass (genome skimming) data, it is possible to statistically estimate the nuclear abundance of such inserts.
+Many eukaryotic genomes contain numerous inserts of extra nucler DNA (such as nuMts [mitochondrial inserts], numPs [plasmid], and insertions of *Wolbachia* DNA).
+We use the term 'vagrant DNA' to cover all these different types of inserted sequence.
+The assembly of vagrant DNA is problematic, so it is difficult to estimate how much is in the genome.

+Instead the package vagrantDNA estimates the proportion of the nuclear genome is made up of a particular vagrant sequence without the need for genome assembly.
+The the method is designed to use cheap low-pass (genome skimming) data.

 ## Setup and software requirements